draeder/bugoff/README.md

-# bugspray
+# bugoff

-A message encryption and storage wrapper for Bugout using Gun's SEA suite
+A message encryption and storage extension for Bugout using Gun DB